PabloGS94/Circular-menu/README.md

    Very important!!
-   -The very first item of each list no matter the type must have the attribute main='true' -If a <li > has a sub-list ralated to it, that link must have an attribute of sub-list='name-list' and  the list that is related to must have
+   -The very first item of each list no matter the type must have the attribute main='true' -If a 'li' has a sub-list ralated to it, that link must have an attribute of sub-list='name-list' and  the list that is related to must have
     an id of 'name-list'.